Minnie Vautrin: Missionary career

 In my wrath, I wished I had the power to smite them for their dastardly work.
 How ashamed women of Japan would be if they knew these tales of horror.

 In 1938, she wrote in her diary that she had to go to the Japanese embassy repeatedly from December 18 to January 13 to get proclamations to prohibit Japanese soldiers from committing crimes at Ginling because the soldiers tore the documents up before taking women away.
 Near the end of her service at Ginling College, Vautrin wrote several entries that lacked her previous determination and optimism.
 Among these was April 14, 1940:

 I'm about at the end of my energy.
 Can no longer forge ahead and make plans for the work, for on every hand there seems to be obstacles of some kind.

 In the spring of 1940, suffering from severe stress probably due to worry about the fate of Ginling College and its students, Vautrin was accompanied back to the United States by a colleague.
 After attempting to commit suicide using sleeping pills, Vautrin appeared to recover for a short while.
 However, she later committed suicide by turning on the gas stove in her apartment in Indianapolis.
 She was 54 years old.
 One entry in her journal, recorded shortly before her death, displays her devotion to Ginling College and the people of China, whom she served for 28 years as a Christian missionary:

-Had I ten perfect lives, I would give them all to China.Resting Place:
+Had I ten perfect lives, I would give them all to China.

-Salt River Cemetery, 9433 South Shepherd Rd., Shepherd, MI 48883, Michigan, USA

 Legacy

-Vautrin was awarded the Order of Brilliant Jade on July 30, 1938 by the Chinese government for her sacrifices during the Nanjing Massacre.
+Vautrin was awarded the Order of Brilliant Jade on July 30, 1938, by the Chinese government for her sacrifices during the Nanjing Massacre.
 Her work saving the lives of Chinese civilians during the massacre is recounted in the biographical book, American Goddess at the Rape of Nanking, written by historian Hua-Ling Hu.
 In the 2007 documentary film Nanking, Vautrin was portrayed by actress Mariel Hemingway, who recited excerpts from Vautrin's diary.

 The Nanjing Massacre Memorial Hall is a museum built by the Nanjing Municipal Government to memorialize the 300,000 victims of the Nanjing massacre, the survivors, and those who tried to protect the people of Nanjing during the atrocity.
 In the museum, there is a memorial to Minnie Vautrin.
 Additionally, there is a statue of Vautrin in Jinling Women's College, among memorials to the other non-Chinese individuals who helped to protect the college and its inhabitants during the Nanjing massacre.

 The hardcore band Hiretsukan honors Wilhelmina Vautrin in their song "Song For Wilhelmina Vautrin" on their 2005 record End States.